-- Letters are consistent in size and direction - Writing is consistently joined - Letters are joined correctly - There is clear distinction in size between capital letter and lowercase - Punctuation is the correct size in relation to the text - The writer writes with fluidity and at a good pace
+- Letters are consistent in size and direction. - Writing is consistently joined. - Letters are joined correctly. - There is clear distinction in size between capital letters and lowercase. - Punctuation is the correct size in relation to the text. - The writer writes with fluidity and at a good pace.